-This article was written by DollarsAndSense as part of a content series with OCBC Life Goals – Imperfect Journeys.
+This interview was conducted by DollarsAndSense as part of a content series with OCBC Life Goals – Imperfect Journeys.
 This series hopes to open-up honest conversations about the many uncertainties we all face in life, and the benefits of implementing well-grounded plans to overcome them.
 To understand how you can start planning for your own Life Goals, watch Gurmit Singh open up about the challenges he faced planning for time with his kids, career and retirement.

 Eric is the 40-year-old founder and CEO of the Ikeda Group, Singapore's first traditional Japanese onsen spa, with its own newly-launched skincare product line Irén.
 He is also a proud dad to a cheerful, healthy baby boy.